shivamjadon/prateekpunetha.dev/_posts/2019-9-24-using-custom-icon-packs-in-android-10.md

     </div>
 </div>

-And we finally applied custom icon pack to the default quickstep launcher withoutany problems, but if we would have used any other launcher then we could not use the new gesture because as of now only quickstep supports it.
+And we finally applied custom icon pack to the default quickstep launcher without any problems, but if we would have used any other launcher then we could not use the new gesture because as of now only quickstep supports it.